 NETCONF is a protocol defined by the IETF to “install, manipulate, and delete the configuration of network devices”.
-NETCONF operations are realized on top of a Remote Procedure Call (RPC) layer using an XML encoding and provides a basic set of operations to edit and query configuration on a network device.
+NETCONF operations are realized on top of a Remote Procedure Call (RPC) layer using an XML encoding and provide a basic set of operations to edit and query configuration on a network device.

 Why Netconf?
 (9:55 minutes)